Overview of high-density QCD studies with the CMS experiment at the LHC: Hard probes in heavy ion collisions and sensitivity to quark-gluon plasma

 \subsubsection{Color-charge dependence of energy loss}

 For the hard probes sector, specifically jets, constraints based on control samples in data are provided by CMS for theoretical calculations of jet transport coefficients, energy loss parametric dependencies, and in-medium shower evolution.
-The interactions in the QGP medium are expected to vary with the color charge of an energetic parton traversing it, \ie, gluons will interact more strongly than quarks.
+The interactions in the QGP medium are expected to vary with the color charge of the energetic parton traversing it; gluons will interact more strongly than quarks given their larger Casimir color factor~\cite{Apolinario:2020nyw,Brewer:2020och}.
 Thus, significant efforts have been made to develop observables that preserve sensitivity in the final state to the identity of the parton initiating the observed process.

 Aside from small contributions from heavy-flavor quarks, the overwhelming majority of jets from HI collision data represent a mix of light-quark and gluon contributions, with no identification of partonic origin possible on a per-jet basis.
 Even statistical discrimination methods for light-quark and gluon jet tagging remain challenging.
 Several standard tagging tools are used as light-quark versus gluon jet discriminators.
 These tools include jets produced in coincidence with EW bosons as discussed in Section~\ref{ssec:StrengthOfELoss_AbsELoss}, and the jet charge that serves as a proxy for the electric charge of the parent parton.